Grimaldo González

-Grimaldo González (22 September 1922 – 14 February 2007) was a professional football player and manager who spend most of his career in the Mexican Primera División.
+Grimaldo González (22 September 1922 – 14 February 2007) was a professional football player and manager who spent most of his career in the Mexican Primera División.

 Playing career

-Club

 Born in Lima, González played as a forward.
 In 1946, he moved to Mexico to play for ADO de Orizaba.
 He joined Veracruz the following season, but would enjoy his greatest success with Tampico by winning the 1952–53 season championship.
 Tampico clinched the title in the penultimate round, winning 1–0 against Club América with González scoring the winning goal.

 Managerial career

 After he retired from playing, González became a football coach.
 He managed Tampico, Torreón, Tigres de la UANL and Ciudad Madero.
 He would lead Torreón, Tigres and Ciudad Madero to promotions to the Mexican Primera División.

 Personal life

 González died in Gómez Palacio at age 84.